 - Students earn the Bridge to Independence through Career Readiness Workforce Credential when they complete the six TAPESTRY classes (usually in two semesters).
 Students will participate in employment and/or enrollment in an additional postsecondary program after earning their credential.
 Students are selected with a competitive interview process.

 TAPESTRY History at UAA

-The TAPESTRY program at UAA was established in the College of Health, Center for Human Development in 2010 with a federal Department of Education TIPSID grant.
+The TAPESTRY program at UAA was established in the College of Health, Center for Human Development in 2010 with a Federal Department of Education grant, called The Transition and Postsecondary Programs for Students with Intellectual Disabilities.
 45 students have participated in the Workforce Credential program, 9 of those either moved or found the program was not a good fit for them.
 28 have graduated from the initial 2 year program, and 3 finished in May of 2016 in the revised one year program.
 4 entered that one year program in the fall 2016 semester.